nodejs/next-10/VALUES_AND_PRIORITIZAION.md

 We value ensuring that Node.js maintainers are productive and enjoy maintaining Node.js and related components.
 Some key elements of this include:
 - Approach-ability of the code base
 - Good internal documentation and guides
-- Low friction policies and processes
+- Low-friction policies and processes
 - Good CI and tooling to make maintainers productive

 ### Technology and API currency